PrefectHQ/prefect-gcp/docs/gcp-worker-guide.md

     fetch_weather(38.9, -77.0)
 ```

-For the purpose of this guide, this script will be referred to as `weather_flow.py`, but you can name yours whatever you'd like.
+In the remainder of this guide, this script will be referred to as `weather_flow.py`, but you can name yours whatever you'd like.

 ####Creating a Prefect.yaml
 Now we're ready to make a prefect.yaml file, which will be responsible for managing the deployment of the flow.